Six HR Technology Functions

 “Managers often don’t want to deal with poorly performing staff, so they get sidelined or transferred out of the department so that they can do less harm,” says Lotter.
 “Many managers don’t have the tools to deal with weak performers.”
 Technology can facilitate this conversation, by putting a performance improvement plan in place, and creating opportunity for skills improvement.
 This process is completely transparent so that both the organisation and the employee understand that the procedure is being followed – whether the end result is an improvement in performance or the exit of the employee.

 Companies need to understand their strengths and weaknesses, so that they can implement a talent management plan to have the right people in the right place, recruit where necessary while addressing any weak areas.
 “Technology provides all sorts of business intelligence across the organisation – level of employee engagement, average performance, employee profitability, money spent on development and training.
 This allows managers to identify trends and understand what they need to do to drive the company forward,” says Lotter.

 6. Managing performance and aligning it with organisational strategy and goals

-“The key thing is that you want to utilise technology to drive the correct behaviour and cascade organisation strategy down to the lowest employee level,” says Lotter.
+“The key thing is that you want to utilize technology to drive the correct behavior and cascade organisation strategy down to the lowest employee level,” says Lotter.
 “You can do this through having balanced scorecards in place, showing all employees what they need to contribute to for example grow market share and improve customer service.”